Molten Ventures

-Molten Ventures, formerly Draper Esprit, is a venture capital firm, investing in high growth technology companies with global ambitions, with offices in London, Cambridge and Dublin.
+Molten Ventures, formerly Draper Esprit, is a British venture capital firm, investing in high growth technology companies with global ambitions.
+The firm has offices in London, Cambridge and Dublin.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 Founded in 2006 as Esprit Capital, the company was renamed Draper Esprit in 2015 after joining Silicon Valley investor Tim Draper and the Draper Venture Network.

 In June 2016, Draper Esprit was the subject of an initial public offering on the London Stock Exchange.

+In June 2018, the Brunei Investment Agency acquired a stake in Draper Esprit for £20 million.

-It moved to the main market in July 2021 becoming the largest technology-related venture capital company to be publicly listed.
+The company moved to the main market in July 2021 becoming the largest technology-related venture capital company to be publicly listed.

 In November 2021, Draper Esprit rebranded to Molten Ventures.

 In April 2022, Molten Ventures joined The Venture Capital Trust Association (VCTA).
+In November 2023, Molten Ventures acquired Forward Partners for £41.4 million.

 Investments

 Investments have included companies such as Crowdcube, Endomag, Freetrade, Graphcore, Revolut and Trustpilot.